glasspage/UnitySync/README.md

 ## Network setup

-[Hamachi](https://www.vpn.net/) is the recommended simple VPN option, but any setup that gives collaborators direct IPv4 connectivity can work.
+[Hamachi](https://www.vpn.net/) is the recommended simple VPN option.
+Other network sharing setups may work but aren't directly supported for now.

 The default TCP port is **47832**.